 When Sidney and Lois Eskenazi contributed $40 million in June 2011, it marked one of the greatest philanthropic gifts ever to the people of Central Indiana, and one of the largest gifts ever made to a public hospital in the United States.

 The remarkable contribution of the Eskenazis embodies the Hoosier spirit and the spirit of philanthropy.
-Over the last two years, Sidney and Lois Eskenazi have met and engaged with Eskenazi Health employees and physicians, toured the new facilities, shared remarks at important events including the ribbon cutting for the new campus, and continued to support the Eskenazi Health Foundation’s philanthropic efforts.
+Since their remarkable gift, Sidney and Lois Eskenazi have met and engaged with Eskenazi Health employees and physicians, toured the new facilities, shared remarks at important events including the ribbon cutting for the new campus, and continue to support the Eskenazi Health Foundation’s philanthropic efforts.

 With the Sidney & Lois Eskenazi Hospital and Eskenazi Health campus now open, the name Eskenazi becomes synonymous with leadership in health care, environmental design, public art and architecture.
 First and foremost, though, the name Eskenazi is synonymous with generosity.
 And we are thankful.